1roody/1roody/README.md

 ```
 > I’m Currently Working at Cubo Tecnologia

-> I'm a Back-end Developer With 2 Years of Experience in NodeJS and other multiple languages.
+> I'm a Back-end Developer With experience in node.js, golang and rust.

-> Currently focusing in Application Security.
+> Currently improving in Application Security Engineering.
 ```

 ---